We appreciate your kind tax-deductible donation to FORE.

 What kind of machine will the students be using?

-FORE uses Hologic DEXA machines.
+FORE uses Hologic DXA machines.
 This course is designed to be a companion to the manufacturer's training.

-How long does it take to get the license from the time I take the course?
+How long does it take to get the state license from the time I take the course?

 FORE processes all the state required paperwork within one week from the completion of the course.
-The processing at the state level varies.
+The processing at the state level varies from 4-6 weeks.

 Do I need a Limited Permit in Bone Densitometry if I am a RT?

-In the State of California, Certified Radiologic Technologists may perform all X-ray categories, including bone densitometry, with the exception of FLUOROSCOPY, MAMMOGRAPHY, RADIATION THERAPY and NUCLEAR MEDICINE.
+In the State of California, a Certified Radiologic Technologist (CRT) may perform all X-ray categories, including bone densitometry, with the exception of FLUOROSCOPY, MAMMOGRAPHY, RADIATION THERAPY and NUCLEAR MEDICINE.
 In California, those four modalities require additional permits.